Gentle, Affectionate, Smart.

 A clue about the Cavalier King Charles Spaniel’s history can be found by looking at the breed’s name.
 Historians believe that the Spaniel originated in Spain, hence “spaniel.”
 They have most likely has been around since the time of the Roman Empire.
 Clearly the breed was popular in Europe, given that descendants of it are around in force today.

-It’s inarguable that the Spaniel didn’t hang around Spain for too long.
+The Spaniel didn’t remain limited to Spain for too long.
 The breed’s purpose in ancient times doesn’t have much debate around it either.
 The Spaniel saw widespread use as a versatile hunting dog.
 They were pros when it came to driving game out into the open, making these small game animals an easy target for their owners.
 This act of “springing” later led to the creation of the Springer Spaniel.

 Alongside the Springer Spaniel, the Water Spaniel was another dog produced around this time.
 It was meant to assist hunters hunting waterfowl but saw less success than its springing cousins.
 The hunting experience of the Spaniel breeds is undoubtedly the reason for their prestige in the sporting class.